Key Points:

 Stock market crashes are social phenomenon where external economic events combine with psychology and market participants behaviour where extensive selling drives more and more sellers to the market making the market take a rapid decline .

-Generally speaking, crashes usually occur under the following conditions: a prolonged period of rising stock prices and overvalued market prices,a sudden overall bearish outlook of the market, when P/E ratios exceed the long-term averages, and extensive use of and on margin by market participants.
+Generally speaking, crashes usually occur under the following conditions: a prolonged period of rising stock prices and overvalued market prices,a sudden overall bearish outlook of the market, when P/E ratios exceed the long-term averages, and extensive use of leverage and debt on margin by market participants.

 Some Of The Biggest Crashes In Market History